 “This competition gave me a platform to share plans and goals in line with the future of retail,” Johnson said.
 “I really had to dive deep in the retail industry research, and this undoubtedly increased my knowledge.”

 Johnson also participated in the NRF competition last year.
-Assistant Professor of Fashion Merchandising and Design Ali Howell was her adviser on this project.
+Assistant Professor of Fashion Merchandising and Design Ali Howell was her advisor on this project.

 Johnson felt well-prepared thanks to her Meredith education, which emphasizes rigorous academics, research, and writing intensive courses.